 What is radon and should I have it tested in my home?

 According to the Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), American Lung Association (ALA), and American Cancer Society (ACS) - just to name a few - radon is the second leading cause of lung cancer-related deaths behind cigarette smoking.
 Radon is a naturally occurring, colorless, odorless radioactive gas that comes from elements in soil and rocks beneath homes and oftentimes finds its way inside.
 The only way to know if your home's air quality is above or below the recommended radon mitigation level is to test for it (the test I offer you is the same one I perform in my own home on an annual basis).
 More information about radon can be found by clicking here.

 Do you recommend testing for mold on every inspection?

 If I find visible mold during your home inspection, that is likely a symptom of an underlying moisture problem and will be noted accordingly on your report.
 That said, not all mold is visible, not all mold spores are harmful, and not all people react the same to skin contact or inhalation of those spores.
 Read more about mold inspections here to see if an air sample (analyzed by an independent and accredited laboratory) is right for you.

 Why should I consider a sewer scope add-on to my inspection?

-Sewer pipes are often overlooked during a real estate transaction - out of site and out of mind...until they're broken, leaking, or clogged and backing up into your home or yard.
-My sewer scope inspection gives you the peace of mind that your sewer system is in good working condition, backed up by high definition video documentation!
+Sewer pipes are often overlooked during a real estate transaction - out of sight and out of mind...until they're broken, leaking, or clogged and backing up into your home or yard!
+My sewer scope inspection gives you the peace of mind that your sewer system is in good working condition, backed up by high definition video documentation.
 Click here to learn more about sewer systems and their potential issues and associated repair costs.

 What is infrared imaging going to show?